Suzuki DR650SE 1996 on Shock

 DRZ400 and other shock swaps

 The DRZ400's shock is better, being a 50mm Showa.
 It needs quite a lot of reworking to the linkage knuckle on the 650 as it's narrower, requiring machining in a mill and a bearing that's not easy to get.
 Added to this, the spring series is different on the DRZ400 shock, so the stiffest spring we regularly stock is a 6.8 kg/mm (20-115-68).
 Plus the shock needs a revalve to be as good as our modified stock DR650 shock.
 The advantages are that you have are a rebound adjuster and more oil capacity.
-We don't suggest this swap... it's a hell of a lot of work for stuff all gain.
+Like the forks, we don't suggest this swap... it's a hell of a lot of work for stuff all gain.